eCommerce Shipping Best Practices for Indian sellers in 2020

-You’re probably putting a lot of efforts in listing your products, finding the right suppliers, uploading product images, writing emails, doing it all to make your customers happy.
+You’re probably putting a lot of effort into listing your products, finding the right suppliers, uploading product images, writing emails, doing it all to make your customers happy.

-But until you’re paying attention to the aspect of shipping for your business, all your efforts might be in vain, without you even knowing about it.
+But until you’re paying attention to the aspect of shipping and fulfillment for your business, all your efforts might be in vain, without you even knowing about it.

 In today’s progressive world, where the eCommerce industry is growing at an unprecedented rate, shipping is the ultimate point of convergence for customer satisfaction and an improved eCommerce experience.